-All staff, volunteers and sessional workers are required to adhere to our Code of Conduct (including the use of ICT and social media).
+All staff, volunteers and sessional workers are required to adhere to our Code of Conduct and Safer Working Practice (including the use of ICT and social media).
 All staff, volunteers and sessional workers understand what to do if there are concerns or allegations about any adult working or volunteering in our school during or outside of the normal school day.

 The procedures contained in this policy apply to all staff, volunteers, sessional workers, students, agency staff or anyone working on behalf of Cheadle Catholic Infant School.
 We expect that this policy takes primacy over other agency policies when work is being delivered on this site and/or on our behalf, as we maintain a duty of care to all in our school community.
 Any expected exception to this must be named and negotiated ahead of work being undertaken.
 Colleagues from partner agencies who are based in our school adhere to school policies regarding reporting concerns, safer working practice and the use of ICT.
+Any parties hiring our facilities should also refer to safeguarding clauses in our hire agreement, and also note that in line with KCSiE 2023, we will ask for policies to be shared, and report any issues to the LA /Lado where appropriate.